Full course description

 - Check curated resources for accessibility using online tools.

-This course is part of the Online Course Design Certificate, and fulfills Section D: Accessibility.
-Participants who successfully complete this course will earn their Section D badge.
+This course is part of the Online Teaching & Design Certificate, and fulfills Section D: Accessibility.

 Duration: 4 weeks